-Join Scott Simpson for an in-depth discussion in this video Search for text in files and streams with grep, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Search for text in files and streams with grep, part of Learning Linux Command Line.

 - [Voiceover] One of the main reasons…we'd want to take a look at text files,…is to find some particular piece of information.…One tool you can use to do that is grep.…I just want to show you the basics here,…because you could spend hours…digging into all the powerful stuff grep can do.…At its most basic, grep prints lines of text…that match a pattern.…Sounds simple, right?…Well, a lot of the time it is.…I can use grep to search for a word…or phrase, which is really helpful…in going through configuration files or log files.…Or in our case, a poem.…